ZachCodedThat/gitHubSearch/README.md

 <br>

-<font size ="3">- I wanted to practice some raw CSS so i chose to forgo a design library.</font>
+<font size ="3">- I wanted to practice some raw CSS so i chose to forgo a design library.

+- As of this iteration there is a full web app and a mobile variant based around the iphone 12 max screen, this gave me the widest range of device coverage I would extend this to cover as many devices as possible if this were a production level app. </font>

 ### Built using: